jinnabaalu/GitCheatSheet/use-cases/delete-commits.md

 git log
 ```

-You will end up with list of commits that you made as follows.
+You will end up with a list of commits that you made as follows.

 ![logs](https://user-images.githubusercontent.com/22785263/47548190-d2dc6580-d915-11e8-8591-c470511ddae0.PNG)